 Canada’s oil, natural gas, and coal resources make it one of the world’s most attractive energy centres for continuing investment and development.
 However, these resources are facing new requirements to mitigate greenhouse gas (GHG) emissions and manage the impacts of climate change.
+Further information about Canada’s actions in the area of climate change, its climate future, partnerships, adaptation, health, science and emissions reporting can be found on the Government of Canada’s website.

 Oil sands, pricing, resources, and supply and demand, offshore oil and gas.